 You would need to wait 1–3 days to fly after pterygium eye surgery.
 However, depending on your destination, the surgeon may advise a longer time.
 For example, if you’re going for mountain climbing or trekking through forests, at least a week or two would be required.
 But if you’re going to a metropolitan city like San Francisco, you could fly the next day.

-You would need to wait at least one to two weeks before swimming or going into spa.
+You would need to wait at least one to two weeks before swimming or going into a spa.
 The reason is the water pressure could displace the graft.
 Also, the chemicals in a pool or salt in sea water can induce irritation.
 That can cause rubbing and again lead to movement of the graft.

 Yes, after Pterygium has been removed, the surface is smooth enough to accept a contact lens.
 Most people can wear contact lenses after pterygium eye surgery.
 However, you have to be careful not to dislodge the graft.